 6. Lifestyle Factors

-- Non-drinkers: Excessive alcohol consumption can weaken the immune system and delay healing.
+- Moderate alcohol use: Excessive alcohol can weaken immune defenses and delay healing.

 Types of Healing and Their Timelines